croessner/vrfydmn/README.md

 a -USR1 signal to dump all domains to syslog (or stdout, if running in debug mode).

-For both scenarios described above, you can find a samlpe picture of my current mail system, which demonstrates the usecases
+For both scenarios described above, you can find a sample picture of my current mail system, which demonstrates the usecases

+Alternatively you can directly compare the From:-header email domain with the envelope sender domain and reject if they are not aligned.
+This works without providing a file, sql or ldap connection.

 Features
 ========